 Tell me how you can go wrong serving these on top of a pillowy cloud of blue cheese mashed potatoes.
 It is a match made in heaven.
-Greek yogurt mashed potatoes are another great option that I often serve alongside my country style pork ribs.
+Greek yogurt mashed potatoes are another great option that I often serve alongside my country style ribs in the oven.

 If for some reason mashed potatoes aren’t your thing, maybe potato cakes or super crispy roasted potatoes would be more your speed to serve alongside Instant Pot beef short ribs.
 I also love the sweetness of roasted acorn squash slices or honey roasted carrots paired with beef.